Israeli folk dance: Tza'ad Temani

 The Tza'ad Temani is a dance move consisting of a three-step sequence executed in place with a short pause on the final step ("quick, quick, slow").
 The step can be done to the right, left, forward and back.

 Horah

 The Horah is a circle dance common in Eastern and Southeastern Europe (known variously as the hora, khoro, horo, or oro) that predates the establishment of the State of Israel.
-It was introduced to Palestine by Baruch Agadati in 1924.
+It was introduced to the Mandate of Palestine by Baruch Agadati in 1924.
 It has become an icon of Jewish and Israeli folk dance.
 It can be performed to many of the traditional klezmer and Israeli folk songs — archetypally to the music of Hava Nagila.
-This is the most common dance done at Jewish life cycle joyous events such as weddings and Bar and Bat Mitzvahs.
+This is the most common dance done at Jewish life cycle joyous events such as weddings and bar and bat mitzvahs.